f4b6a3/tsid-creator/README.md

 *   String format is URL safe, is case insensitive, and has no hyphens;
 *   Shorter than UUID, ULID and KSUID.

+This library contains a good amount of [unit tests](https://github.com/f4b6a3/tsid-creator/tree/master/src/test/java/com/github/f4b6a3/tsid).
+It also has a [micro benchmark](https://github.com/f4b6a3/tsid-creator/tree/master/benchmark) for you to check if the performance is good enough.

 Read [Snowflake ID](https://en.wikipedia.org/wiki/Snowflake_ID) on Wikipedia.

 How to Use